-I am an Assistant Professor in the Faculty of Education at Brandon University and teach and research in inclusive education, disability studies, histories of science and care.
-I came to Brandon University after completing a postdoctoral fellowship at Re•Vision: The Centre for Art and Social Justice at the University of Guelph where I am now a Research Affiliate.
-My research and teaching engages critical theory, community-engaged research and the arts to speak back to exclusionary systems, open space for difference and transform deficit models of disability in care and education systems.
+I am an Assistant Professor in the Faculty of Education at Brandon University.
+I research and teach in disability and critical autism studies, inclusive education, critical motherhood studies and histories of science and care, and, more recently, critical neurodiversity studies.
+I came to Brandon University after completing a postdoctoral fellowship at Re•Vision: The Centre for Art and Social Justice at the University of Guelph where I am also a Research Affiliate.
+My research and teaching engages critical, interpretive and new materialist theories, as well as genealogical, participatory and arts-based approaches to speak back to exclusionary systems, open space for difference and transform deficit models of disability in education, health and care systems.
 This means understanding disability as a matter of political and social justice rather than as an individual problem in need of individual solutions.
+I am a member of the Faculty of Graduate studies at Brandon University and Adjunct Member of the School of Social Work Graduate Program at York University.
 I am a former special education teacher and mother of two sons, one of whom attracted the label autism.
-I am currently working on several book projects including Autism and Mothering: Ethical Disruptions and Care Pedagogies.
+I am currently working on two book projects including a monograph Autism and Mothering: Ethical Disruptions and Care Pedagogies.

 Douglas, P., Rice, C., Runswick-Cole, K., Easton, A., Gibson, M., Gruson-Wood, J., Klar, E., & Shields, R. (Advance online publication January 4, 2019).
 Re-storying autism: A body becoming disability studies in education approach.
 International Journal of Inclusive Education. https://doi.org/10.1080/13603116.2018.1563835